How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 Permission Denied Errors for Users

 New users can’t run sudo commands?
 Verify they’re in the sudo group: groups username.
 If sudo isn’t listed, add them with usermod -aG sudo username.
 For file access issues, check permissions with ls -la and fix with chown or chmod.
-I keep a cheat sheet of common permission fixes because I forget the exact syntax every single time.

 Service Startup Failures and Log Analysis